rob-moore/blog-posts/webpack.md

         path: path.join(__dirname, 'public'),
         filename: 'bundle.js',
     },
 Here's our output.
 This tells webpack where to put our bundle (this is why we required `path` at the top of our config), and what to call our bundle.
-In our case it's `bundle.js`.
+In our case, it's `bundle.js`.

     resolve: {
         modulesDirectories: ['node_modules', 'src'],